 A recent graduate in MSc Finance, Samuel came to the UK already knowing quite a bit about Bradford.
 He reveals that many Ghanaians have heard about the city and know it is a welcoming place with a world-class university.

-He explains how he weighed up the benefits of coming to the UK, opposed to America, but really he had already made his decision at the age of 11 years old.
-“In Ghana being educated in the UK is prized.
+He explains how he weighed up the benefits of coming to the UK as opposed to America, but really, he had made his decision at the age of 11 years old.
+“In Ghana, being educated in the UK is prized.
 People take their education very seriously and start planning from a young age.”

-Samuel comes from a family where he is the youngest of ten siblings and he is the only one to have had the opportunity to study abroad.
+Samuel is the youngest of ten siblings and he is the only one to have had the opportunity to study abroad.

-Samuel takes this opportunity seriously.
-And when asked what he is going to do when he goes back to Ghana, he has a clear plan.
+He takes this opportunity seriously, and when asked what he is going to do when he goes back to Ghana, he has a clear plan.
 He wants to improve the situation of people in his country.